calipsow/calipsow/README.md

 > Vibe Coding isn't progress — it's technical recklessness.
    AI writes code.
 But it doesn't take responsibility when things fall apart.

-I believe in real craftsmanship: the discipline to write **simple solutions to hard problems**.

 -----